 GROUP INFO AND ENROLLMENT

 APGs provide weekly support in a group setting to at-risk youth.
-At-risk youth may include individuals ages 12-25 with problematic substance use habits and co-occurring mental health symptoms.
+At-risk youth include individuals ages 12-17 and 18-25 with, or at risk for, problematic substance use habits.
 In a pro-social group setting, youth are guided by professionally trained, yet relatable, staff who help to foster healthy coping strategies and drive lifestyle changes.
 Ultimately, youth are encouraged to direct the group topics and activities, and support each other in the development of their recovery.
 APGs differ from many youth treatment programs, as they are out-patient, peer-focused, community-based and family-centered.
 This approach focuses on the wealth of support already available to the individual and their family within their community, and teaches youth how to use these supports to their advantage.
 Youth will also learn how to find resources within their community and how to advocate for themselves, providing them with the skills to support themselves well into adulthood.